 Lance, however, did overcome the obstacles.
 He explains, "I just built off of a lot of the mistakes that I made in the past and learned from others.
 Having lived that life at a young age, I know I don't want my family to be anywhere near that."

-This holiday season, we are partnering with the Crow Creek Tribal Housing Authority and the Bureau of Indian Affairs to renovate these homes and provide housing for homeless Native families.
+This holiday season, we are partnering with the Crow Creek Tribal Housing Authority to renovate these homes and provide housing for homeless Native families.
 You can help fight the devastation of meth in Native communities by giving homes for the holidays.